modern-online/Unfamiliar-Convenient/README.md

 # Unfamiliar-Convenient
-A research-creation project challenging the stagnating notion of smart home by rewiring the guts of various smart home devices
+A research-creation project challenging the stagnating notion of smart home by rewiring the guts of various smart home devices.
 For more information about the project please refer to: https://vjnks.com/works/unfamiliar-convenient-project-in-progress-46

 # Case study 1